wwm223/ledatascifi-2023/_sources/content/assignments/howto_do.md

 Did it work?
 If not, then the code is not reproducible outside the directory you built it in.

 Why did it fail?
 Probably, the code included absolute path references like "C:\Users\DonBowen\Documents\project1\code\extra_function.py".
-These are bad, because they only work on my computer.
+These are bad because they only work on my computer.
 (You probably won't have "DonBowen" as a folder anywhere on your computer, I hope!)

 Use relative path references instead.
 For example, if `main_analysis.py` uses `extra_function.py`, and `main_analysis.py` is in the "project1" folder, then "code/extra_function.py" will find the function on any computer.
 ```